Before , Aftercare & General Rules

 If a client has undergone laser removal of the eyebrows, please note that there is now more scar tissue in the affected area.
 This can cause the pigment to fade prematurely or look blurry.
 There is also a chance that the area may be resistant to pigment uptake and may take more than one touch up.

-If there are any blemishes, pimples, active cold sores, irritation of the skin of any kind, bruises or other skin imperfections IN or AROUND the area of the procedure, Elizabeth may not be able to do the procedure until the area of concern are completely healed.
+If there are any blemishes, pimples, active cold sores, irritation of the skin of any kind, bruises or other skin imperfections IN or AROUND the area of the procedure, This may effect the procedure.

 Powder-fill and Hair-stroke Eyebrows

-Elizabeth does not work on clients with the following Contraindications:
+Elizabeth does not work on some clients with the following Contraindications:

 Have eyebrow hair transplants